MrRazamataz/MCRewards-Discord-Bot/README.md

 # MCRewards-Discord-Bot
-A Discord bot that rewards players in Minecraft for sending messages on Discord
+A Discord bot that rewards players in Minecraft for sending messages on Discord.
+Please note, this is currently not something that I host, you need to host it yourself.
+If enough people request a hosted version, I could look into it.

 ## How to setup: